TheRobBrennan/snake-game-tensorflow-docker/README.md

 ## Deploying to Vercel

-This application can be deployed to Vercel for easy hosting and sharing.
+This application is deployed to Vercel at [https://snake-game-tensorflow-docker.vercel.app](https://snake-game-tensorflow-docker.vercel.app).
 The project includes Vercel-specific configuration to ensure the version footer works correctly in the Vercel environment.

 ### One-Click Deployment